mmattini/BNPayment-iOS/README.md

 [ccHostedRegistrationVC addFooterView:<FOOTER_VIEW>]; // Set a custom footer view
 ```

-Specify a custom CSS file to change the look and feel of the hosted payment page and specify the text to be used on the page:
+Specify a custom CSS file to change the look and feel of the Hosted Payment Page and specify the text to be used on the page:

 ```objective-c
 BNCCHostedFormParams customizationSettings = [BNCCHostedFormParams hostedFormParamsWithCSS:@"<CSS_URL>"